"; _cf_contextpath=""; _cf_ajaxscriptsrc="/CFIDE/scripts/ajax"; _cf_jsonprefix='//'; _cf_clientid='D3CFFB0BA9266F7CF2E5F76FB387A785';/* ]]> */

 The HFA001 Fiber Array Holder uses a single actuator knob to simultaneously move both sides of the clamping mechanism.
 This two-sided mechanism ensures the device being mounted is centered on the support surface.
 Three angled clamping surfaces provide a slight downward pressure and stable, three-point contact.
 The third clamping point is located at the end of a spring-loaded flexure rod that allows the holder to adapt to differently sized optical elements.

 The FSC103 Axial Force Sensor is a force-sensing cell that can be used to position an optical fiber with respect to another device in the direction of the optical axis.
 When the fiber makes contact with the device, a force arises that is detected by a strain gauge.
-This generates an electrical signal that is sent to the actuator controller to indicate that the desired position has been reached.
+This generates an electrical signal that is available for the actuator controller to indicate that the desired position has been reached.

 These cells mount in the groove of our AMA034 and AMA035 Post Assemblies.
 The AMA034 delivers a deck height of 62.5 mm (optical height of 75 mm), which is the same as our 3-axis NanoMax, RollerBlock, and MicroBlock platforms.
 In contrast, the AMA035 delivers a 112.5 mm deck height (optical height of 125 mm), which matches our NanoMax 600 6-axis stages.